Tc2r1/Dev_Interview_Prep_App/README.md

 </div>

+Type "!assign" in a comment under issues to be assigned an issue!
 ### 🎃🎃Level 1 Contributions🎃🎃 - Add a minimal of 3 objects to the questions or answers json of your choice.

 We are using Json to create a list of frequently given interview questions and answers for different languages!